Celebrating Halloween in New Jersey is spooktastic!

 Whether you just trick or treat around your neighborhood or you like to visit a few different ones, we can help you find all the places to trick or treat and let you know what the designated time is for trick or treaters is.

-Governor Phil Murphy has NOT cancelled Halloween or Trick or Treating.
-He is STRONGLY encouraging kids to stay within their own neighborhood and only travel with family members.
+In 2020 (and we expect for 2021), Governor Phil Murphy did NOT cancel Halloween or Trick or Treating.
+He STRONGLY encouraged kids to stay within their own neighborhood and only travel with family members.
 Of course that might change, but for now we believe each town is going to make their own decision.
 10 years of researching trick or treat times in New Jersey has shown us that A LOT of towns wait till midOctober to decide on trick or treat times.
-So even though, we are searching for 2020 updates, know that you may have to keep checking back here, because the details may not be released till October 15th or later.
+So even though, we are searching for 2021 updates, know that you may have to keep checking back here, because the details may not be released till October 15th or later.

 Our listing of New Jersey Trick or Treat Times includes Halloween events with trick or treating and New Jersey trunk or treat events.